bencetaro/bencetaro/README.md

 - 2020-2023: Working as a GIS analyst.
 Also doing work in SQL, Python.
 Learned basics of Linux.
 Made some machine learning projects in Pytorch and Tensorflow.
 - 2023: Tensorflow Developer Certificate ⚡ [link](https://www.credential.net/2fe2aedd-a7a7-43d9-bc19-767565c33a04)
-- Currently learning ML cloud computing.
+- Currently learning ML cloud computing with GCP.

 Future plans:
 - Learning more terminal commands